 Building works approval may be obtained from a private certifier.

-Council may undertake compliance action if the display of an election sign:
+The Council may undertake compliance action if the display of an election sign:

-- adversely affects public safety
+- adversely affects public safety,

-- inappropriately impacts on the use and enjoyment of land
+- inappropriately impacts on the use and enjoyment of land,

 - is erected on public land - unless part of a manned information booth or polling place.

-We will investigate complaints about election signs which are alleged to conflict with the above requirements.
+The Council will investigate complaints about election signs which are alleged to conflict with the above requirements.
 Public safety issues will be prioritised.
 Compliance action could include impounding signs, issuing notices and/or issuing on-the-spot fines.